Universal basic income: Basic income vs negative income tax

-The diagram shows a basic income/negative tax system combined with flat income tax (the same percentage in tax for every income level).

-Y is here the pre-tax salary given by the employer and y is the net income.Negative income taxFor low earnings, there is no income tax in the negative income tax system.
-They receive money, in the form of a negative income tax, but they don't pay any tax.
+The associated diagram shows a basic income/negative tax system combined with flat income tax (the same percentage in tax for every income level).
+Axis y is here the pre-tax salary given by the employer and y is the net income.Negative income taxFor low earnings, there is no income tax in the negative income tax system.
+They receive money, in the form of a negative income tax, but they do not pay any tax.
 Then, as their labour income increases, this benefit, this money from the state, gradually decreases.
-That decrease is to be seen as a mechanism for the poor, instead of the poor paying tax.Basic incomeThat is however not the case in the corresponding basic income system in the diagram.
-There everyone typically pays income taxes.
+That decrease is to be seen as a mechanism for the poor, instead of the poor paying tax.Basic incomeThat is, however, not the case in the corresponding basic income system in the diagram at right.
+There, everyone typically pays income taxes.
 But on the other hand, everyone also gets the same amount of basic income.But the net income is the sameBut, as the orange line in the diagram shows, the net income is anyway the same.
-No matter how much or how little one earns, the amount of money one gets in one's pocket is the same, regardless of which of these two systems are used.
+No matter how much or how little one earns, the amount of money received is the same, regardless of which of these two systems are used.

 Basic income and negative income tax are generally seen to be similar in economic net effects, but there are some differences: